Home | Free Resources | Forum | About | Programs | FAQ | Contact

 - fluent in the style you wish to play

-I offer an introductory lesson for anyone who wishes to find out more about myself and my program.
+I offer an introductory consultation for anyone who wishes to find out more about myself and my program.
 It takes about an hour.
-There is no cost or obligation for this lesson, and it has nothing to do with trying to get you into the studio to attempt some kind of pressurized sales presentation.
+There is no cost or obligation to enroll, and it has nothing to do with trying to get you into the studio to attempt some kind of pressurized sales presentation.
 It is simply an opportunity for you to tell me about your musical experience, your guitar goals, and let me tell you more about how I can help you.
-I will also provide a brief overview of any present barriers I discern in your playing.
-Click on the link to schedule an appointment for your free lesson.
+I will also provide a brief overview of any present barriers I discern in your playing. .